qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_shape.rst

 A specific tool is provided to edit node-based shapes through
 |editNodesShape| :sup:`Edit Nodes Item`.
 Within this mode, you can select
 a node by clicking on it (a marker is displayed on the selected node).
-A selected node can be moved either by draging it or by using the arrow keys.
+A selected node can be moved either by dragging it or by using the arrow keys.
 Moreover, in this mode, you are able to add nodes to an existing shape.
 You just have to do a left click near a segment and if you are not too far from the shape, a node is added.
-Finally, you can remove the currently selected node by hiting the **DEL** key.
+Finally, you can remove the currently selected node by hitting the :kbd:`DEL` key.